 There are a million options for disposable earplugs out there.
 And some swear by them.
 This, though, is a smarter solution.
 Designed and manufactured in The Netherlands to be motorcycle specific—from the same folks that invented the indispensable Pinlock fog-free shield—these Pinlock earplugs are reusable, cleanable, and offered in two sizes for a perfect fit.
 More importantly they’re equipped with smart filters to drown out the drone helmet and bike noise without compromising your ability to hear your SENA Bluetooth, or, say, sirens.

 Support your independent motorcycle gear outfitter and look good doing it.
 Win, win.
 Our 5-panel hat is uber hip and both the hat and label are soured locally.
-The Trucker we sourced from Vietnam, because its got the best fit and structure of a all the example we could find.
+The Trucker we sourced from Vietnam, because its got the best fit and structure of all the examples we could find.
 See more here.

 This brilliant little compact tire plug kit is entirely self-contained, with a push-on silicone end-cap that seals and stores spare repair plugs and other accessories inside the handle.
 Dynaplug contends that most punctures from errant nails or screws usually are sized up to about 3/16” in diameter, or smaller, and that’s the range where this tool is meant to shine.
 Plug and play.